sigasi/sigasi_insights/manual/editor.md

 *signal*.

 Code highlighting is fully configurable. **Color**, **background**, **style** and **font** can be customized.
-Learn more about configuring [/manual/config#configure-colors]
+Learn more about [configuring colors](/manual/config.html#configure-colors).

 ## Project exploration and navigation {: #gui-navigate}

-Sigasi offers powerful techniques to explore a file or project, and navigate through it.
+Sigasi Studio offers powerful techniques to explore a file or project, and navigate through it.
 This section covers: hovering, Occurrence Highlighting, Open Declaration and Find References.

 ### Occurrence Highlighting